Posts Tagged ‘grammar’

 Mad libs to teach sentence contructions?

 Have you ever done some “mad libs”?
-Is this something you remember fondly from school days?
+Is this something you remember fondly from school days – at least more fondly than the usual grammar lessons?

 Personally, I hadn’t heard of mad libs until finding them mentioned in another blog, but apparently they have been widely used to teach children some grammatical terms in a fun way – maybe this is more common in the USA, or maybe I just missed out!